-The DSM-320RD supports most industry standard file formats but even supported file formats can be encoded in ways that are not supported.
-Try exporting media with different encoding settings or using different software applications to encode your files.
+The DSM-520 supports most industry standard file formats but even supported file formats can be encoded in ways that are not supported.
+Try exporting media with

 Checking the bit and sample rates of a music file.

 - To check the bit and sample rates of a music file: - 1.
 Right-click on the file and select Properties. - Select the Summary tab and click the Advanced button.
 Scroll to the bottom of the list.